shehabi/sahab/README.md

 # sahab

-This script done by ionic and nodejs and by expressjs with multiple of modules.
+This script done by Ionic and NodeJS with AngularJS and by ExpressJS with multiple of modules.

 Purpose:
 The script a menu for all restuarants in Bahrain, including phone, and mobile and the time of delivery.